 “So… you can’t have any fun?”

-UK now lists over 3000 restaurants across the country which offer gluten free options, including chains like Carluccio's and Leon, and has new listings appearing all the time.
-Talking to friends with other food restrictions such as veganism finally made me realise that the only thing standing between special diets and fun is a little research.
+UK now lists over thousands of restaurants across the country which offer vegan options, including chains like Carluccio's and even Nando's.
+Finally I learnt that the only thing standing between special diets and fun is a little research.

 Restaurants, cafés and now even pubs are happier than ever to accommodate with gluten free, low sugar, vegetarian and vegan options.
 Finding new restaurants and trying new dishes that fit my diet became a great hobby and even, dare I say it, fun.
 Now, though I’m not so strict, I do always have to check the menu before I go to a restaurant.
-But I also have tried more new dishes than ever before and discovered ingredients I would never have considered.
+But I also have tried more new dishes than ever before and discovered ingredients I would never have considered previously.
 My friends don’t call it my no-fun diet any more, they don’t call it anything – they’re too busy trying to steal a bite from my plate.Click through to see our picks of where to have fun if you're vegan